AEW2015/522R/pages/04.timing-lab/docs.md

 Do you understand why the synthesis tool did what it did and how it implmenets your circuit?

-Bring up timing report and find critical path and draw it on the sketch.
+Bring up timing report and find critical path and draw it on the diagram.

 ![Counter Critical Path](crit_path_counter.png)